mshahbazq/Ruby-on-Rails/foodlog/README.md

-# README
+# Please follow:

-This README would normally document whatever steps are necessary to get the application up and running.
+The below steps to pull and run the app on your machine.

 Things you may want to cover:

-* Ruby version
+* Install Ruby version from ruby-version file

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Install Gems from Gemfile

 * ...